 • Responsible consumption and production

 We support the circular economy through minimisation of waste streams from our business’s operations.
-A significant contribution to this initiative is the recycling of E-waste, furniture, billboards, plastic, and steel waste.
+A significant contribution to this initiative is the recycling of e-waste, furniture, billboards, plastic, and steel waste.

 • Value chains